LinkedInLearning/go-performance-tuning-benchmarking-4464653/README.md

 This is the repository for the LinkedIn Learning course `Go Performancing Tuning: Benchmarking`.
 The full course is available from [LinkedIn Learning][lil-course-url].

+![lil-thumbnail-url]

+If you’re an intermediate Go developer, you probably already know that benchmarking is crucial for ascertaining and maintaining the performance of your program.
+In this course, join instructor Ayan George to take your skills to the next level and become a performance tuning and benchmarking MVP.
+Explore the basics of using the Go test tool and navigating the structure of a benchmark as well as how to manage the benchmark timer, clean up with b.Cleanup(), and use table-driven and parallel benchmarks.
+Along the way, Ayan covers some of the pitfalls of benchmarking that can compromise overall accuracy.

+This course is integrated with GitHub Codespaces, an instant cloud developer environment that offers all the functionality of your favorite IDE without the need for any local machine setup.
+With GitHub Codespaces, you can get hands-on practice from any machine, at any time—all while using a tool that you’ll likely encounter in the workplace.
+Check out the “Using GitHub Codespaces with this course” video to learn how to get started.

 _See the readme file in the main branch for updated instructions and information._
 ## Instructions